yipkingster/ml/README.md

-This repo lists all ML related experiment I have done.
+This repo lists all ML related projects I have done.